Back to Projects

 Since the underground cables were installed, there has been significant development in the Mount Sheridan area, including the residential Forest Gardens Estate.
 Over time, vegetation has grown around the underground cables and easement.

-Planning is underway for essential works to ensure the continued secure supply of power to the Cairns region.
-The works are required along sections of the underground cable and easement located in Mount Sheridan’s Forest Gardens and include:
+Essential works to ensure the continued secure supply of power to the Cairns region are required along sections of the underground cable and easement located in Mount Sheridan’s Forest Gardens Estate and include:

 • vegetation management along the easement, including selected tree removal of approximately 385 trees identified as being a high or future risk to the underground cables